vhartikainen/protecting-workloads-workshop/docs/inspector-sm/build.md

 ---

-1. Click ***Next*** on the Specify Template section.
+1. Click **Next** on the Specify Template section.

-2. On the Specify stack details step, update the following parameters:
+2. On the Specify stack details step, update the following parameters depending on how you are doing this workshop:

+??? info "AWS-sponsored event"

-    - Automated Scanner: __Only for AWS sponsored event.
-Set to true if event is AWS sponsored.
-Otherwise set to false.__
+    - Automated Scanner: __Set to true.__
-    - Scanner Username: __Only for AWS sponsored event.
-Enter the username provided by the workshop team.
-Otherwise leave default.__
+    - Scanner Username: __Enter the username provided by the workshop team.__
-    - Scanner Password: __Only for AWS sponsored event.
-Enter the password provided by the workshop team.
-Otherwise leave default.__
+    - Scanner Password: __Enter the password provided by the workshop team.__
     - Trusted Network CIDR: Enter a trusted IP or CIDR range you will access the site from using a web browser.
 You can optain your current IP at <a href="https://ifconfig.co/" target="_blank">Ifconfig.co</a> The entry should follow CIDR notation. i.e. 10.10.10.10/32 for a single host.
     - Keep the defaults for the rest of the parameters.

+??? info "Individual or an event not sponsored by AWS"

+    - Automated Scanner: __Set to false.__
+    - Scanner Username: __Leave default.__
+    - Scanner Password: __Leave default.__
+    - Trusted Network CIDR: Enter a trusted IP or CIDR range you will access the site from using a web browser.
+You can optain your current IP at <a href="https://ifconfig.co/" target="_blank">Ifconfig.co</a> The entry should follow CIDR notation. i.e. 10.10.10.10/32 for a single host.
+    - Keep the defaults for the rest of the parameters.

-3. CLick ***Next***
+3. Click **Next**.

-4. Click Next on the ***Configure stack options*** section.
+4. Click **Next** on the ***Configure stack options*** section.

-5. Finally, acknowledge that the template will create IAM roles under Capabilities and click **Create**.
+5. Check the box to acknowledge that the template will create IAM roles under Capabilities and click **Create**.

 This will bring you back to the CloudFormation console.
 You can refresh the page to see the stack starting to create.
 Before moving on, make sure the stack is in a __CREATE_COMPLETE__ status.
-This should take ~8 minutes.
+This should take approximately eight minutes.

 ---